-There are rules that all studies have to follow.

-The rules make sure the people in the studies don't get hurt.

-The rules make sure the people in the studies can give informed consent.

-Or, the rules make sure the people in the studies can give informed assent.
+There are rules that all studies have to follow to make sure people in the studies don't get hurt.
+The rules make sure the people in the studies can give informed consent or informed assent.
 We want people who study autism to follow these rules.
 We want people to watch and make sure the studies follow these rules.

 We know that autistic people can be part of autism studies.

-We might need help to be part of autism studies.

-But we can still take part.
+We might need help to be part of autism studies, but we can still take part.
 We shouldn't be left out because we need help.
 Studies shouldn't treat us badly because we need help.

-Studies about us still have to follow the rules even if we need help.
+They still have to follow the rules even if we need help.